Tag: software

 Cost – Tends to charge a more premium price for their services which is often based on demand.

-Language Barriers – A mutual language and idea barrier may exist with an offshore developer due to English not being the developers’ native language or a difficult to decipher accent of the developer.
+Language Barriers – A mutual language and idea barrier may exist between the app founder and an offshore developer due to English not being the developers’ native language, or they may have a difficult to decipher accent.
+This communication barrier can go both ways.

 Availability – Tends to be readily available to take on new projects.